UniversalDependencies/docs/_la/feat/Aspect.md

 * ind. pres., 1st pers. sing. *uolo* 'I want', 2nd pers. sing. *uis*, 3rd pers. sing. *uult*; pres. inf. *uelle*, ...
 * ind. pres., 1st pers. sing. *eo* 'I go', 2nd pers. sing. *is*, ...

 All Latin verbal stems inflect for imperfective in the active or passive [voice](la-feat/Voice) (and possibly both), with the only notable exceptions of *memini* 'to remember' and *odi* 'to hate' ("perfective" verbs), and *coepi* 'to begin'.
-Some verbal stems appear only in an imperfective form: *uolo* 'to want', *nolo* 'to not want', *malo* 'to prefer'.

 #### Examples